Benchmarking multicultural services

 - Use of LOTE resources is monitored and funding is protected.

-- Library builds relationships with local NESB communities, government and other organisations.
+- Library builds relationships with local CALD communities, government and other organisations.

 - LOTE digital skills programming is available.